Evidence Level

 Very safe at dietary and supplemental doses up to the UL (11 mg/day)

-MANGANISM: Occupational inhalation of manganese dust (miners, welders) causes serious neurological disease resembling Parkinson's — NOT relevant to oral supplementation at normal doses
+Manganism: Occupational inhalation of manganese dust (miners, welders) causes serious neurological disease resembling Parkinson's — not relevant to oral supplementation at normal doses

 Elevated dietary manganese (not supplement doses) may affect neurological function over very long periods — stay within UL